1000 FREE Prompts, and AI Tools, Primer

 Numerous variables to balance our day-to-day motions often get overlooked or forgotten altogether.

 Begin thinking of your marketing as a constant flow of connected actions.
 Marketing will not be beneficial in sporadic, one-off projects.
-If continuity is the goal, marketers need to outline each project’s steps to complete all future efforts.
+If continuity is the goal, marketers must outline each project’s steps to complete all future efforts.

 Layout your marketing projects in a process roadmap format.
 This valuable tool creates repeatability, team alignment, and visibility to find improvements.
 Think about where each plan starts, who is responsible, what steps are involved, and the checks & balances in between.